OpenDSA/OpenDSA/RST/source/Development/BinaryTreeTraversal.rst

 nodes, each time performing a specific action such as printing the contents of the node.
-Any process for visiting all of the nodes in some order is called a :dfn:`traversal`.
+Any process for visiting all of the nodes in some order is called a :term:`traversal`.
-Any traversal that lists every node in the tree exactly once is called an :dfn:`enumeration` of the tree's nodes.
+Any traversal that lists every node in the tree exactly once is called an :term:`enumeration` of the tree's nodes.
 Some applications do not require that the nodes be visited in any particular order as long as each node is visited precisely once.
 For other applications, nodes must be visited in an order that preserves some relationship.
 For example, we might wish to make sure that we visit any given node *before* we visit its children.
-This is called a :dfn:`preorder traversal`.
+This is called a :term:`preorder traversal`.

 .. topic:: Example